PauloValini/PauloValini/README.md

 # About Me 🦉

 Hey!
-I'm Paulo Valini, a junior software engineer and writer passionate about art, philosophy, and creating cool projects.
+I'm Paulo Valini, a junior software engineer and writer passionate about art, philosophy, and creating cool (mostly useless) stuff.

 ---